semaphoreP/codeastro/Day2/README.md

   * Set up a Github repository for your project.
 Start creating modules and classes that you need.
   * Write at least 1 or 2 functions for tomorrow (we'll need it for an activity).
+  * The next two days will have a lot of scaffolding work for your code packages.
+Today is a good time to make progress on code functionality!

 ## Useful Links